 The Rhyolite would be the traveler’s ideal rental car for scenic routes.
 It could provide a perfect means of transport to explore cities, canyons, deserts, coastal roads, etc. The driverless car could be programmed to cruise alongside touring attractions and display historical information directly on the panoramic windshield.
 Additional multimedia content from local museums or historical societies could also be displayed to encourage travellers to drop by.

 Alternatively, the car could also be purchased independently as a luxurious limousine or simply to commute in style with other passengers.

-The images of the Rhyolite concept were created by Akash Choudhary.
+The Rhyolite concept was imagined in July 2017 by Charles Bombardier and the images were created by Akash Choudhary.
 Akash studied design at the DSK International school of Design and works as a freelancer in New Delhi, India.